A convenience fee is an extra amount that is added onto a resident's online payment to offset the processing costs associated with the payment method.

 Add a convenience fee to a tenant or association owner paymentHideShow

-- Click on the bank that has ePay capability that you'd like to add a convenience fee.
+- Click on the bank account with ePay enabled that you'd like to add a convenience fee for.

 - Click on the ePay settings tab.

-Click Edit eCheck (EFT) or Edit credit card.
+- Then, select Edit EFT or Edit credit card.